MiniAppBench: Evaluating the Shift from Text to Interactive HTML Responses in LLM-Powered Assistants

 \paragraph{\ding{224} Stage 4: Balancing Difficulty and Domain Coverage.} The final stage constructs a balanced, challenging, and statistically meaningful evaluation benchmark.
 Tasks are assessed along the Intention, Static, and Dynamic dimensions and categorized into Easy, Medium, or Hard levels.
 To ensure diversity and fairness, we perform stratified sampling, selecting 500 tasks from a combination of domains and difficulty levels, guaranteeing a representative mix.
 Additionally, we manually review each query before inclusion to ensure the properties of seed queries from Stage 1 are accurately preserved during the expansion process.

-The resulting dataset follows a balanced difficulty distribution of 30\% Easy, 40\% Medium, and 30\% Hard, facilitating fair cross-model comparisons while maintaining both challenge and diversity.
+The resulting dataset follows a balanced difficulty distribution of 30\% Easy, 40\% Medium, and 30\% Hard, facilitating fair cross-model comparisons while maintaining both challenge and diversity (details in Appendix~\ref{app:dataset_composition}).
 It also upholds essential characteristics like implicit principles that can be concretely expressed through HTML and customized interaction.